vikramkrishnan9885/learning-k8s/05-gke/04-pvc-mysql-wp/PVC.md

         * A **new PersistentVolume** is **dynamically provisioned** based on the **StorageClass configuration**.
             * GKE has a **default StorageClass** installed that will allow you to **dynamically provision PersistentVolumes backed by persistent disks**.
             * When a **StorageClass is not specified** in the PersistentVolumeClaim, the cluster's **default StorageClass** is used instead.

+# Access Modes
+* PersistentVolumes support the following access modes:
+    * **ReadWriteOnce:** The Volume can be mounted as read-write by a single node.
+    * **ReadOnlyMany:** The Volume can be mounted read-only by many nodes.
+    * **ReadWriteMany:** The Volume can be mounted as read-write by many nodes.
+        * PersistentVolumes that are backed by Compute Engine persistent disks **don't support** this access mode.
+* ReadWriteOnce is the **most common use case** for Persistent Disks and works as the default access mode for most applications.
+* Compute Engine Persistent Disks also support ReadOnlyMany mode so that many applications or many replicas of the same application can consume the same disk at the same time.
+    * An example use case is **serving static content** across multiple replicas.